DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 3. Explore the real-time updates for posts and notifications.
 4. Update your profile picture and information.
 5. Enjoy your Facebook clone!

-## Contributing
-Contributions are welcome!
-If you want to contribute to this project, follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request.

 ## License
 This project is licensed under the DevAttaulNoor.